New Toy and Kids' Book Drive 2020Posted by Whole Earth | 11.05.2020

 In Houston: Star of Hope Mission

 For more than a century, the Star of Hope Mission has ministered to the greater Houston area, meeting the needs of nearly 1000 men, women and their children nightly.
-Star of Hope focuses on employment, life management, education, spiritual growth, and recovery from substance abuse.
+The Star of Hope community focuses on employment, life management, education, spiritual growth, and recovery from substance abuse.
 They work to end homelessness one family at a time.
+As a recipient of C.A.R.E.S.
+Act funds, the Star of Hope has been working to prevent homelessness by offering help with food, rent and utilities for those who qualify.

 In San Antonio: The Children’s Shelter

-The Children’s Shelter provides emergency shelter and therapeutic, residential treatment for children in crisis.
+Since 1901, the Children’s Shelter has provided emergency shelter and therapeutic, residential treatment for children in crisis.
 Their Family Strengthening programs teach nurturing parenting skills to vulnerable families and help them to overcome crises, while the Children’s Shelter’s mental health clinic provides trauma-sensitive therapeutic interventions for children who have suffered maltreatment.